Microsoft-Web/HOL-MVC4DependencyInjection/HOL.md

 <a name="Ex2Task4" />
 #### Task 4 - Running the Application ####

-In this task, you will run the application to verify that the Store Browser consumes the service and shows the image and the message retrieved by it:
+In this task, you will run the application to verify that the Store Browser consumes the service and shows the image and the message retrieved:

-1. Press **F5** to run the application, where Home page will load.
+1. Press **F5** to run the application.

 1. Browse to **/Store** and enter to any of the genres that are shown below.
-In this example, we enter to "**Rock**":
+In this example, we are entering to "**Rock**":

  	![MVC Music Store - View Injection](./images/Music_Store.png?raw=true "MVC Music Store - View Injection")